Characterizing User Archetypes and Discussions on Scored.co: Related Literature

-We conclude this bird's-eye view of the related literature by focusing on the last contribution of our paper, that is the study of an understudied platform.
-Indeed, the reasoning provided in the above discussion of related work is also valid for this aspect.
-In fact, there is a moderate number of works on understudied platforms, and generally these are limited to present a dataset collection about the considered platform~\cite{Patel*24,FaRo24,QuBo24,MeFaBa24}.
+We conclude this bird's-eye view of the related literature by focusing on the correlated aspect of understudied7fringe platforms.
+Intuitively, the reasoning provided in the above discussion of related work also holds for these platforms.
+In fact, there is a moderate number of works on understudied platforms, and generally, these are limited to presenting a dataset collection about the considered platform~\cite{Patel*24,FaRo24,QuBo24,MeFaBa24}.
 For instance, a large-scale dataset of the social platform Scored.co has been presented in~\cite{Patel*24}, in which the authors studied aspects such as posting activity and user characterization, as well as the phenomenon of user migration from other platforms.
 A recent social platform, called Bluesky, has been studied in~\cite{FaRo24, QuBo24}.
 In the former work, the authors presented a comprehensive study of the social structure of the platform, as well as posting activity and content analysis.
 Also, the complete post history of over 4M users has been released.
 Similarly, the latter work studied users' political leaning and ideological polarization on BlueSky while also presenting a characterization of the network topology over time.
 Finally, in~\cite{MeFaBa24}, the authors released a dataset targeting the Indian microblogging platform Koo.
 The dataset consists of more than 72M posts and 75M comments, with related features such as shares and likes.
 Also, a thorough overview of the platform is presented, consisting of a discussion of the news ecosystem on the platform, hashtag usage, and user engagement.